dagargo/overwitch/README.md

 ## Usage

-Overwitch contains three JACK clients, one for the desktop, one for the command line and one to be used as a service.
-Additionally, a recording and playing utilities for the command line are also included.
+Overwitch contains two JACK clients.
+One is a D-Bus and systemd compatible hotplug service, which is used by the GUI application; and the other is a CLI application.
+Additionally, a playing and recording utilities for the CLI are also included.

 Regarding the JACK clients, latency needs to be under control and it can be tuned with the following parameters.

 - Blocks, which controls the amount of data sent in a single USB operation.
-The higher, the higher latency but the lower CPU usage.
-4 blocks keeps the latency quite low and does not impact on the CPU.
+The more blocks, the higher latency but the lower CPU usage.
 - Quality, which controls the resampler accuracy.
-The higher, the more CPU consuming.
+The higher the quality, the higher CPU usage.
 A medium value is recommended.
 Notice that in `overwitch-cli`, a value of 0 means the highest quality while a value of 4 means the lowest.

+### Use cases

+For all use cases, the default installation is needed.

+#### Typical desktop user

+Just use `overwitch` (GUI).
+This will start up the included D-Bus service when needed.
+No other tools are required.
+Notice that closing the application window does **not** terminate the D-Bus service, which means that the hotplug system is still running.
+Starting the application again will show the window with the ongoing state of all the devices.
+To terminate everything, click on the exit menu.

+#### Non GUI user

+Install the systemd service from the `systemd` directory and start it up.
+This uses the same code as the D-Bus service and runs the devices as soon as they are connected.
+No other tools are required.
+Stopping the service will stop all the devices.

+#### Testing

+In case of testing Overwitch, only the CLI utilities should be used.
+In this scenario, use all of these with `-vv` to add some debugging output.

 ### overwitch

 The GUI is self explanatory and does not requiere any parameter passed from the command line.
-It runs all found Overbridge device in different JACK clients.
+It controls the D-Bus service, which will manage any Overbridge device.

 Notice that once an Overbridge device is running the options can not be changed so you will need to stop the running instances and refresh the list.